pyfar/sofar/docs/resources/conventions.rst

      - [0, 0, 0]
      - IC, MC
      - m
-     - Position of the acoustic source (instrument)
+     - Position of the virtual ensemble.
+IC if not tracked, MC if tracked.
    * - SourcePosition_Type (*attribute*)
      - cartesian
      -